Monique Sullivan: Career

 She won a bronze medal at the 2007 Track Cycling World Junior Championships in the Keirin event.

 In 2009, she had top-10 finishes at World Cup event in Beijing (sprint) and Manchester (keirin).
 She won the National Championship in the sprint event in 2010 and won bronze in the 500m.
 That year, she'd also capture silver at the Pan American Championships in Mexico City, Mexico and finished in fourth place in the 500m and sprint events.
 In 2011, Sullivan had top-10 finishes in the sprint and keirin events at the World Cup in Cali, Colombia.

 In 2012, Sullivan captured double gold at the Pan American Championships in Mar del Plata, Argentina.
 She finished first in the women's keirin and the women's sprint.
 She also competed at the 2010 Commonwealth Games in Delhi, India and captured bronze in the team sprint event with Tara Whitten.

 At the 2015 UCI Track Cycling World Championships, she finished 4th in the keirin event, 12th in the team sprint event, and 15th at the individual pursuit.

 In 2016, she was officially named to Canada's 2016 Olympic team.
 In Rio, Kate O'Brien and Sullivan were eliminated in the repechage of the women's keirin.
-Sullivan couldn't recover in her heat race after she was boxed in, with Lyubov Shulika of the Ukraine racing by her while one of the two Spanish riders came over the top, and the Canadian faded down the stretch.
+Sullivan couldn't recover in her heat race after she was boxed in, with Lyubov Shulika of Ukraine racing by her while one of the two Spanish riders came over the top, and the Canadian faded down the stretch.
 Overall, her results in Rio included: 8th in team sprint, 17th in individual sprint and 25th in Keirin.